dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/snowflake.md

 The **warehouse** and **role** are optional if you assign defaults to your user.
 In the example below, we do not do that, so we set them explicitly.

 :::note
-The `application` field enables Snowflake Support Engineers (SE) to offer targeted customer support.
-It is set to `dltHub_dlt` by default, if you prefer not to share the application ID for privacy or other reasons, just set `application` to an empty string (`""`) will prevent this information from being sent to Snowflake or simply you can take advantage of this as well by setting your own value.
-:::note
 The `application` field enables Snowflake to identify details about connections made to Snowflake instances.
 Snowflake will use this identifier to better understand the usage patterns associated with specific partner integrations.
 It is set to `dltHub_dlt` by default, if you prefer not to share the application ID,